appsecnz/appsecnz.github.io/conference/index.md

 **Stream Two:**
 * Technical Topics

 Throughout the conference, an exhibition area will be open in the main atrium.
 Representatives from many of our Premier Sponsors will be on hand throughout the event, to answer your questions about their products and services, or to discuss employment opportunities they may have available.
 There will be door prize drawings at the Closing Session on Friday.
-To qualify for the drawings, you will need to visit with each sponsor during the conference, and have them stamp your entry card.
+To qualify for the drawings, you will need to visit with each exhibiting sponsor during the conference, and have them stamp your entry card.

 ## Registration Fees